-Table 1.
 Pin Definitions

-Pin Name Alt I/O Type Description A 0 - A 16 Input Address Inputs.
-Used to select one of the 131,072 bytes of the nvSRAM.
-DQ0 - DQ7 Input Output Bidirectional Data I/O Lines.
-Used as input or output lines depending on operation NC No Connect No Connects.
-This pin is not connected to the die WE 8 Input Write Enable Input, Active LOW.
-When the chip is enabled and $\overline{\text{WE}}$ is LOW, data on the I/O pins is written to the specific address location.
-CE E Input Chip Enable Input, Active LOW.
+Pin Name Alt Ю Туре Description A 0 -A 14 Input Address Inputs.
+Used to select one of the 32,768 bytes of the nvSRAM.
+DQ0-DQ7 Input or Output Bidirectional Data IO lines.
+Used as input or output lines depending on operation.
+NC No Connect No Connects.
+This pin is not connected to the die.
+WE W Input Write Enable Input, Active LOW.
+When the chip is enabled and \overline{WE} is LOW, data on the IO pins is written to the specific address location.
+CE Ε Input Chip Enable Input, Active LOW.
 When LOW, selects the chip.
-When HIGH, deselects the chip. ŌĒ Ω Input Output Enable, Active LOW.
-The active low OE input enables the data output buffers during READ cycles.
-Deasserting OE high causes the I/O pins to tri-state.
-X 1 Output Crystal Connection Drives crystal on start up.
-X 2 Input Crystal Connection for 32.768 kHz crystal.
+When HIGH, deselects the chip.
+OE G Input Output Enable, Active LOW .
+The active LOW OE input enables the data output buffers during read cycles.
+Deasserting OE high causes the IO pins to tri-state.
+X 1 Output Crystal Connection.
+Drives crystal on start up.
+X 2 Input Crystal Connection for 32.768 kHz Crystal.
 V {RTCcap} Power Supply Capacitor Supplied Backup RTC Supply Voltage.
 (Left unconnected if V {RTCbat} is used) V {RTCbat} Power Supply Battery Supplied Backup RTC Supply Voltage.
 (Left unconnected if V {RTCcap} is used) INT Output Interrupt Output .
-Program to respond to the clock alarm, the watchdog timer, and the power monitor.
+It is programmed to respond to the clock alarm, the watchdog timer, and the power monitor.
 Programmable to either active HIGH (push or pull) or LOW (open drain).
-V{SS} Ground Ground for the Device.
-Must be connected to ground of the system.
+V {SS} Ground Ground for the Device.
+It is connected to ground of the system.
 V {CC} Power Supply Power Supply Inputs to the Device.
-HSB Input Output Hardware Store Busy .
-When LOW this output indicates a Hardware Store is in progress.
-When pulled LOW external to the chip it initiates a nonvolatile STORE operation.
+HSB Input or Output Hardware Store Busy (HSB).
+When low, this output indicates a Hardware Store is in progress.
+When pulled low external to the chip, it initiates a nonvolatile STORE operation.
 A weak internal pull up resistor keeps this pin HIGH if not connected (connection optional).
-V {CAP} Power Supply AutoStoreTM Capacitor.
+V {CAP} Power Supply AutoStore Capacitor.
 Supplies power to nvSRAM during power loss to store data from SRAM to nonvolatile elements.